wavemaker/docs/docs/apis-and-services/security/providers/overview.md

 - Not recommended for production use.

 Developers can add or remove users and assign them roles directly within the Demo provider configuration, making it convenient for early development and prototyping.

+To learn more about configuring demo Connect in WaveMaker, including provider setup, token handling, attribute mapping, and environment-specific configurations, refer to the **[Demo Authentication](demo.md)** section in the WaveMaker Security documentation.

 ---